Elections in São Tomé and Príncipe

 São Tomé and Príncipe elects on the national level a head of state – the president – and a legislature.
 The president is elected for a five-year term by the people.
 The National Assembly (Assembleia Nacional) has 55 members, elected for a four-year term in seven multi-member constituencies by proportional representation.
 São Tomé and Príncipe has a multi-party system.
-The next legislative elections take place in 2022.
+The most recent legislative elections took place on the 25th of September 2022.
 Elections also happen on the regional and municipal level.

 Latest elections

 Presidential

 On 18 July 2021 the first round of the presidential election was held.
 As no presidential candidate received a majority of the vote, a second round was originally scheduled to be held on 8 August 2021.
 However, following an objection to the first-round result, the second round was postponed to 29 August 2021, and later postponed again to 5 September 2021.

 The second round was won by Carlos Vila Nova of Independent Democratic Action, who received 58% of the vote, defeating Guilherme Posser da Costa of the MLSTP/PSD.